 4. Ask for Seller Concessions

 You might be able to get your loan origination fee included in closing costs covered by the home seller.
 That way, the seller of the home covers these costs instead of you.
 However, depending on the situation, you might need to increase your offer price a little bit.
 Additionally, make sure that this condition appears in the purchase agreement.

 5. Gifts from Relatives

-Gifted funds can be used to help pay your mortgage origination fee.
+Gifted funds can be used to help pay your loan origination fee.
 In this case, though, you must be clear that the funds are a gift.
 On top of that, the giver might need to have a close blood relationship with you and state that the funds are a gift — no strings attached — in writing.

 If you know someone willing to do this for you, it can be a way to save a little extra money.
 And you can let your relative off the hook when it comes to getting you a house-warming gift or birthday presents for the next several years.

 Buying your first home is a big deal.
 It’s also one of the most complex financial transactions you’re likely to make during your lifetime.
 In order to avoid paying more than you have to, make it a point to pay close attention to the terms of your mortgage.
 The Loan Estimate is a great tool that can help you see your total loan costs.

 Shop around, comparing mortgage lenders, ahead of time and ask about origination fees.
 Some lenders try to shift them to other titles or find other ways to make money, but if you compare total costs and run the numbers, it should be possible to get the best deal for you.